jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_waitevents.md

 * Click on the SQL statement to show the Overview, SQL and Plan tabs.
 * To open the SQL statement in an external editor, right click on it.
 * To show the SQL statement in the **SQL Server \| Workload Analysis drilldown** right click on it.
 Workload Analysis will provide execution details of the SQL statement like how many times the query ran.
-* Export data from statement nodes to an .xlsx file for further analysis.
+* Export data from statement nodes to an .csv file for further analysis.
 Select the SQL statement then click {% include inline_imageClient.html file="tb_grid_save.png" alt="Wait Events export" %}.
-Data includes: STATEMENT, WAIT TIME, % OF TOTAL WAIT, % OF TOTAL AVAILABLE CPU TIME.
+Data includes: WAIT TYPE, WAIT TIME, % OF TOTAL WAIT, % OF SAMPLE TIME, CATEGORY.

 ### Grids and Charts